junelva/wl-gammarelay-applet/README.md

   -V, --version                        Print version
 ```

+#### Usage

+Click, drag, or scroll the sliders to change the values.
+Shift+scroll changes the value in smaller increments.
+If you resize windows in your compositor with the `meta` key, the applet window can be resized.

+#### Changes

 0.1.4 changes:
 - [x] Text label showing set value.
 - [x] Lock fade if shift or meta pressed.